 “I ask you to be citizens, citizens, not spectators, citizens not subjects, responsible citizens building your communities and our nation,” he said, a quote that mirrors Bush’s inaugural address in 2001.

-president Akufo’s speech had the exact statement only that it read “Ghanaians” instead of Americans as in Clinton’s speech.
+President Akufo’s speech had the exact same statement only that it read “Ghanaians” instead of Americans as in Clinton’s speech.

 The President’s communications director Eugene Arhin, apologized for the errors on Facebook, describing it a “complete oversight and never deliberate”.
 He also noted that the speech contained four correctly attributed quotations.